Fantom-foundation/lachesis_launch/docs/launch-validator.md

 ```shell script
 nohup opera --genesis $NETWORK --validator.id ID --validator.pubkey 0xPubkey --validator.password /path/to/password &
 ```
+, where:
+- `ID` is your validator ID (e.g. 25)
+- `0xPubkey` is your validator public key.
+You've generated your key with `opera validator new`.
+- `/path/to/password` is a path to a file which contains the password to decrypt the validator key (optional).
+If you omitted the `--validator.password` flag, then you will be prompted for the password in terminal.

 It's complete.
 Your node is running!